Expert Cat Care Advice

 How to Introduce a Dog and a Cat Safely: The Ultimate Guide

-Are you bringing a new puppy home to your senior cat, or vice versa?
-Avoid a terrifying, bloody disaster.
-Follow the strict, multi-week timeline of scent swapping, visual barriers, and positive reinforcement to ensure lifelong peace.
+Are you bringing a new puppy home to your resident cat, or vice versa?
+Follow this multi-week timeline of scent swapping, visual barriers, and positive reinforcement to build a lasting peace.

 KittyCorner Team